scipy/scipy.org/www/getting-started.rst

   There is a sizeable collection of both generic and application-specific numerical code written in or using numpy and scipy.
-See the :ref:`topical-software` index for a partial list.
+See the :doc:`topical-software` index for a partial list.
 Python has many advanced modules to build interactive applications (for instance Traits_ or wxPython_).
 Using SciPy with these is the quickest way to build a fully-fledged scientific application.